Hanna Guy on rest, the fashion industry, and her company, Dorsu.

 What made you start Dorsu?

-Three years ago, we decided to expand.
+My Co-Founder, Kunthear, and I started Dorsu as a small community-focused business selling mostly to tourists in Kampot, Cambodia.
+We grew the business organically, then six years ago we decided to expand.
 We had built a strong team and saw the growing demand for more transparency and quality in the fashion industry, not only here in Cambodia, but overseas as well.
 We completely restructured our business model and focused on building an approachable and progressive company.
 Now, we’re striving to be a voice that’s changing the fashion industry.

 What is something others wouldn’t know about creating an ethical business that you think they should?